bluesam1/collab-canvas/memory-bank/progress.md

 No minor issues reported.

 ### Limitations (By Design)
-These are intentional MVP simplifications:
+These are intentional simplifications:
 - No undo/redo (future enhancement)
 - Single selection only (future: multi-select)
-- Rectangle shapes only (future: circles, lines, text)
 - No shape resizing/rotation (future enhancement)
 - No export/import (future enhancement)
 - Basic mobile support (no touch optimizations)
+- Single-line text only (future: multi-line support)

 ---